mattbushdev/nc-news-api/README.md

 Northcoders (NC) News Service API is a project built for the purpose of accessing application data programmatically.
 The intention is to mimic the building of a real world backend news service (such as reddit) which should provide this data to the front end architecture.

-To take a look at the API endpoints and view it in action click [here] (https://nc-news-service-backend.herokuapp.com/api).
+To take a look at the API endpoints and view it in action click [here](https://nc-news-service-backend.herokuapp.com/api).

 ## Table of contents